Scholarships & Grants

 The Financial Aid Office sends a survey in the spring to all first-year students, asking for a list of all outside scholarships that they expect to receive in the upcoming year.
 This information is used to update financial aid awards as described above; in addition, the Student Accounts Office is notified that these funds are expected.

-Please see full description and examples in our Financial Aid Handbook [PDF].
+Please see full description and examples in our Financial Aid Handbook on our Common Questions Page.